Alldaynik/fs-journal/quizzes/week01.md

 <!-- enter you answer in the space below -->

 ```
+there is a selector, a property and a value for that property
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?